ccrr88/twitter-unfollow-all/README.md

 -> fill these in into config.ini (without quotes !!)

 ## Script Configuration
-The project comes with an config.ini file that you can use to fill with your own Twitter API credentials.
+The project comes with a config.ini file that you can use to fill with your own Twitter API credentials.
 !!
 Use no quotes around the parameters

 ```